petros-d/docs/docs/deployment-metrics.md

 The third Deployment metric records the peak CPU usage by worker nodes over hour-long intervals.
 Each bar in the graph shows how much CPU was being used across workers at the height of their usage for a given hour in UTC.

 This value is measured as a percentage of the maximum allowed CPU usage for a Deployment.
-The number of Celery workers per Deployment auto-scales based on worker concurrency, which means that the maximum allowed CPU for a single Deployment may change at any given time.
+The number of Celery workers per Deployment auto-scales based on a combination of worker concurrency and the number of `running` and `queued` tasks, which means that the maximum allowed CPU for a single Deployment may change at any given time.

-You can hover over each bar to see the specific hour interval and the specific percentage of maximum CPU that was used during peak usage.
+You can hover over each bar to see the specific hour interval and the percentage of maximum CPU that was used during peak usage.

 The value above the graph shows the peak CPU usage over the last 24 hours.